Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - ***Crosshairs for each player*** to target and interact with objects and NPCs, complete with adjustable appearance, sensitivity, fade options, and more.
 - ***New expansive control scheme*** built with co-op in mind that features 69 different customizable binds, 4 assignable inputs or player actions per bind, and different trigger options (on press, on release, on press and release, on hold, and on consecutive tap).
 Enable/disable any bind or even assign recursive binds composed of other binds.
 - ***Any player can control menus***.
 Players can switch which player is in control of dialogue and have different inventories, favorited items, and hotkeys.
 - ***Independent skill leveling and perk selection***.
-While all players share the same character level, each player will level their skills separately using the same XP system as the vanilla game.
+While all players share the same character level, each player will level their skills separately using the same level-on-use system as the vanilla game.
 On character level-up, each player can increase their Health, Magicka, or Stamina, and select different perks.
 - ***Balancing/difficulty options*** featuring per-player damage dealt and received multipliers, per-player health/magicka/stamina regeneration and cost multipliers, per-player skill XP gain multipliers, a character level XP threshold multiplier for all players, and more.
 - ***New mechanics:***
 	- Assignable emote idle events for player expression.